tyler-cr/tyler-cr/README.md

 ## 🧩 Why P vs NP?

-I’m captivated by computational complexity and obsessed with solving problems that *shouldn’t* be easy (and because I made a bet with my gf about chess).
+I’m captivated by computational complexity and obsessed with solving problems that *shouldn’t* be easy (and because I made a bet with my gf).

 ---